ThriledLokki983/web50/JAVASCRIPT/Course_Materials/16-Asynchronous/starter/README.md

 - Coordinating behavior of a program over a period of time.

-- Callback functions does not automatically make a code asynchronous! *you have to know which one do (e.g. setTimeout()) and which one does not (e.g. map())
+- Callback functions does not automatically make a code asynchronous! *you have to know which one do (e.g. setTimeout(), src attribute) and which one does not (e.g. map())